Dental Crown Treatment

-The primary function of a dental crown is to help build and improve the structure of teeth.
-Since dental crowns are fitted on top of a tooth, they act as a shield for the tooth against any external damage.
-Dental crowns can withstand the impacts of activities such as chewing and brushing – thus, protecting your teeth.
+Dental crowns are fitted on top of a tooth to prevent further damage to the tooth.
+They act as a shield against any external damage.
+They can withstand the impacts of activities such as chewing and brushing.

 Uses of a Dental Crown